eclipse-californium/californium/README.md

 ## !!!
 Since 29.
 October 2021 !!!
 **The hostname "non-existing.host" is now existing and all builds of version and tags before that date will fail.**

-To (re-)build versions before the unit tests must therefore be skipped.
+To (re-)build versions before that date the unit tests must therefore be skipped.

 ```sh
 $ mvn clean install -DskipTests
 ```

-Earlier versions (3.0.0-Mx, 2.6.5 and before) may fail to build with newer JDKs, especially, if java 16 is used!
-That is cause by the unit test dependency to an deprecated version of "mockito".
-In combination with the "non-existing.host" now existing, the build only works for the current heads of 2.6.x and master!
+Earlier versions (3.0.0-Mx, 2.6.5 and before) may also fail to build with newer JDKs, especially, if java 16 is used!
+That is cause by the unit test dependency to a deprecated version of "mockito".
+If such a (re-)build is required, the unit tests must be skipped (which is in the meantime anyway required caused by the "non-existing.host").

+In combination with the "non-existing.host" now existing, the build with unit test only works for the current heads of the branches `2.6.x` and `master`!

 ## Build jdk7 compliant

-Californium 2.x can be used with java 7 or newer.
+Californium 2.x and newer can be used with java 7 or newer.
 If you want to build it with a jdk 7, but use also plugins which are only supported for newer jdks, the toolchain plugin could be used.
 That requires a toolchains configuration in "toolchains.xml" in your maven ".m2" folder

 ```xml
 <?xml version="1.0" encoding="UTF8"?>